Driving licence in Thailand: Motorcycle

 The highlighted manoeuvres are usually selected by most test centres.
 If the driver passes all the manoeuvres, they will be issued with a probationary driving licence.
 On the other hand, drivers who fail to pass one or more manoeuvres must get the appointment slip and attend the test again.
 The interval between two consecutive tests must be 3 days or more, or as specified by the invigilator.
-The overall process, from the application to the issuance of the licence, must not exceed 90 days.
+The overall process, from the first day of application to the issuance of the licence, must not exceed 90 days.

-Since the appointment slots at land transport offices in large provinces are often occupied for many months, some learner drivers may attend an approved driving school, available locally, or the Land Transport School in Bangkok and Pathum Thani.
+Since the appointment slots at land transport offices in large provinces are often occupied for many months, some learner drivers may attend an approved driving school, available locally, or the Land Transport School in Chatuchak, Bangkok and Pathum Thani.
 The process is roughly the same as those who choose to attend the testing centre.
 However, the driver must undergo at least 10 hours of driving practice, both off-road and on-road in addition to 5 hours of theory training.
 After the completion of programme, the driver must pass both theory and practical test, overseen by approved invigilators.
 The practical test at most driving schools is usually less stringent than that at the land transport office, as there is no three-day interval between failed and successful test.
 If the driver fail to complete a manoeuvre, they can get extra training and try again.
 The school then issue proof of completion to the learner, who then visit the land transport office to have their licences issued.
+The students must pay a tuition fee to the driving school in addition to the licence fee charged by the department of land transport.

 Driving school must maintain standards set by the Department of Land Transport, such as having qualified driving teachers and a suitable driving course.
 The programme used by private driving school must strictly follow one used by the government-run Land Transport School.

 Extension of the licence

-Full driving licence may be extended once its validity is less than 6 months.
-Probationary licence holders may upgrade their licence once they have held the licence for at least one year.
-Previously, a full licence may be extended once its validity is 90 days or less, while a probationary licence can be exchanged for a full licence if it is valid for 60 days or less.
-Regardless of timeframe, the driver must pass a physical test again in order to be able to hold a further licence.
+Full driving licence may be extended once its validity is less than 6 months.Probationary licence holders may upgrade their licence once they have held the licence for at least one year.
+Before 2021, a full licence may be extended once its validity is 90 days or less, while a probationary licence can be exchanged for a full licence if it is valid for 60 days or less.
+Regardless of timeframe, the driver must obtaind a medical clearance and pass a physical test again in order to be able to hold a further licence.
 If the licence has expired for less than a year, the process remains the same.
 If, however, the licence has expired for more than 1 but less than 3 years, the holder must attend the lecture and pass the theory test.
-Complete test is needed if the licence has expired for 3 years or more.
+A complete test, theory and practical, is needed if the licence has expired for 3 years or more.